-At the SITC 2016 Annual Meeting & Associated Programs, the society hosted a Value Summit in collaboration with the American Society of Clinical Oncology (ASCO) to continue the ongoing dialogue around the value of cancer immunotherapy.
+At the Society for Immunotherapy of Cancer (SITC) 2016 Annual Meeting & Associated Programs, the society hosted a Value Summit in collaboration with the American Society of Clinical Oncology (ASCO) to continue the ongoing dialogue around the value of cancer immunotherapy.

 As health care costs continue to rise, there has been intense interest in better understanding the value of current therapeutic strategies for the treatment of cancer.
 Historically, most oncologic drugs were evaluated for clinical benefit and potential toxicity prior to regulatory approval.